nozomiishii/dotfiles/README.md

 Sign in your iCloud and App Store, when you get to the home screen.
 (to get apps using mas command)

-💡 If you can't use your personal apple ID on your company computer, install xcode manually from the App Store.
+💡 Can you not use your personal apple ID on your company computer?
+Install xcode manually from the App Store.

 ### 🍎 Apple ID